 By choosing the right prepaid cards instead of typical business credit cards, you can set preset spending limits and even limit the kinds of businesses that your employees can use their card at.
 For instance, you may allow your plumbers to use their cards at plumbing supply stores or gas stations but not to book airline tickets or to dine with their families.
 You can use an online or mobile app to view the purchases each employee makes and get an alert if the card is ever declined for misuse.

 You’ve probably had plenty of experience using credit cards for personal or business purchases.
-If you have never had a chance to explore the features of a Bento prepaid MasterCard, you can get many of your questions answered on the FAQ page.
-After that, you may choose to request a free, 60-minute Bento demo or simply try it out free for 60 days.
+If you have never had a chance to explore the features of a Bento for Business Visa debit card, you can get many of your questions answered on the FAQ page.
+After that, you may choose to request a Bento demo or simply try it out free for 60 days.
 You can also call us at 866.220.8455 to learn more.